Total solar eclipse 2024: Everything you need to know

 What is a total solar eclipse?

-A total solar eclipse happens when the moon appears the same size in the sky as the sun, or slightly larger, so fully covers the disk of the sun, giving observers a view of the sun's outer atmosphere, the corona.
+A solar eclipse occurs when a new moon is positioned precisely between Earth and the sun and casts its shadow on Earth.
+It happens when the moon appears the same size in the sky as the sun, or slightly larger, so fully covers the disk of the sun, giving observers a view of the sun's outer atmosphere, the corona.

 The apparent size of the moon in the sky — and whether it can completely cover the sun's disk during an eclipse — depends on the moon's distance from Earth.
 The moon has a slightly elliptical orbit around Earth, so at two points each month, it is farthest (apogee) and closest (perigee) to Earth, making the moon appear slightly smaller and slightly larger than average in our sky.

-Where is the total solar eclipse?
+Where was the total solar eclipse?

 A map of the path of totality for the total solar eclipse on April 8, 2024.
 (Image credit: GreatAmerianEclipse.com)